xShadowCodingx/nodejs-quote-api/README.md

 - **api/quote/happiness**: Returns the JSON value of a random happiness quote.
 This would have to be parsed on the front-end.
 - **api/quote/family**: Returns the JSON value of a random family quote.
 This would have to be parsed on the front-end.
 - **api/quote/funny**: Returns the JSON value of a random funny quote.
 This would have to be parsed on the front-end.

+### Server Settings

+Adjustable settings for the server can be found within */configuration/ServerSettings.json* file.
+After any changes, the server must be restarted unless using an auto-restart package like *nodemon* that changes on file save.
+This isn't a great option for production, however it works fine for development environments.

+You can find the following settings within the JSON file:
+- **servername**: This is the name of the API, you can change this to whatever you want to utilize.
+- **port**: This is the port the application will be listening for requests on.
+- **usekeys**: This option allows for API key useage.
+This will require API keys to be created and administered.
+The production variant of this project utilizes API keys for security and use reasons.